 Artist Statement

-I have taught herbalism and holistic well-being for the past 25 years, lectured widely around the Northeast and love nothing more than creating intentional community and helping others find their place and feel supported by the Green World.
-I am inspired by the life and work of scientist Rachel Carson, polymath and visionary Hildegard Von Bingen, and artists Hilma af Klint, and Remedios Varo.
+For more than 25 years, I have taught herbalism and holistic well-being, lectured widely throughout the Northeast, and cultivated intentional communities where people feel supported by the Green World.
+My work is inspired by the life and legacy of scientist Rachel Carson, polymath and visionary Hildegard von Bingen, Spiritualist artist Hilma af Klint, and Surrealists Remedios Varo, Leonora Carrington, and Kati Horna.

 Learn more about Tony(a) here.